A dear friend “tagged” me in a note on facebook the other day as someone who “inspired” her, and it made me cry.

 We prayed until God told them they had to let go.

-I remember the day of the funeral.
+I remember the day of the funeral, all the funeral bagpipes playing, it was extremely sad.
 I hadn’t even known it was possible to do such a thing–to hold a funeral for such a tiny, tiny person, only a few months in the making.
 My husband, who loved David as I did my friend, was kind enough to come with me out to the cemetery on that cold, blustery January day where many of our friends had gathered to be with them, try to offer awkward, inadequate suppoprt in their grief.
 He’d taken my arm and headed for the front but I faltered, then steered him to the far edges of the crowd, fearing my own ability to hold it together and what on earth our beloved pastor was going to say about all this pain, this mysterious giving and taking away . . . this evidence of the fall.
 I was surprised so many of us were there but glad to have the support myself–I, who had been overly blessed and held my own three gifts tighter those nights of grief and wondered, “Why?
 Why them?”
 I couldn’t see Melissa through the crowd.
 My heart caught, though, at the sight of a box, so much smaller than those boxes ever should be . . . time began to warp.
 Pastor began to speak . . . words of wisdom and life.
 Told them–told us all–some of the reasons, the elephant-in-the-cemetery-“whys” of what had happened.
 He said so many wise things and they all wrapped us tight; reminded us of God’s love even when we couldn’t understand it.
 Some of the world righted itself as he spoke.
 I don’t remember everything he said, but there was one particular thing that stood out . . .
 I remember him telling David and Melissa that God had made them into parents the day that baby was conceived, whether he ever looked into their eyes or smiled or threw his dad a baseball or his mother a kiss.
 And that they had parented well.
 They had clung to life, to God; and never let go until He told them it was the right thing to do–the only thing left for them to do for the precious baby they’d already loved with all their strength.

 And then . . . the song.
 The first notes floated out, words of heat, warmth, life challenging cold air and they stung hard and throat caught and the sobs wouldn’t stay down either . . .